 You also want to make sure you brush your teeth or at least rinse your mouth after eating dried fruit so that the sugars don’t stick to your teeth.

 Steamed Vegetables I have a rice cooker with a steaming basket insert so I while the rice or quinoa is cooking, I chop up some veggies and add them to the steaming basket.
 Everything finishes at the same time and I am only using one pot.
 Then I season with a little sea salt and a dressing I made or some orange juice and cayenne pepper and I’m done.

 Steamed vegetables are a great way to increase your vegetable intake.
 They are an excellent source of minerals.

 Almond/Peanut Butter: This is one of my favorite things to have as a snack.
 I limit my fat intake so if I have a fat like avocado for dinner, I’ll skip the almond or peanut butter that day.
 I like to mash one banana with a teaspoon of cinnamon or raw cacao with two tablespoons of almond or peanut butter.
 It’s delicious!
 I have this several times a week.
 It’s fast and filling.
-I also add almond butter to celery and top it with a few goji berries for what I like to call “fire ants on a log”.
+I also add almond butter to apples (pictured right) or I add it to celery and top it with a few goji berries for what I like to call “fire ants on a log”.
 I always choose plain, unsalted organic nut butters.

 Nuts/Seeds: While I regularly add flax and chia seeds to my green smoothies, I also keep almonds and other tree nuts on hand for snacks, and to make homemade nut milks.

 If you would like to know more about exactly how I eat (complete with a full 28-day meal plan), as well as how I lost 40 pounds and lowered my cholesterol by almost 50 points, then join my RESET 28 program.
 It’s a 28-day program for energy, weight loss and a healthy glow.